mahdiheidari721/RACE_Attention/README.md

 - vit.py contains the experiment code for image classification tasks.
 - lm.py contains the experiment code for Language Modeling tasks.
 - mlm.py contains the experiment code for Masked Language Modeling tasks.
 - Our custom OpenMP kernel can be found in race_pref.cpp.
-If you wish to run on CPU, this will be way faster than torch.cumsum.
+If you wish to run on CPU, this will be faster than torch.cumsum.
 - You can simply replace any Attention method with our RACEAttention class and test with it.

 # Softmax Attention vs. RACE Attention